 Diller and Maffei have a contentious history.
 IAC launched a takeover bid of Expedia in early 2002, and was initially rebuffed by Maffei.

 Diller and IAC increased their bid for Expedia and in March 2003 won control of it for $3.7 billion in stock and $2.1 billion in warrants and options.

 IAC later spun off Expedia as a separately traded company in 2005, with Diller retaining voting control.

 Maffei, who was also CFO of major Expedia investor Microsoft Corp. at the time, left Expedia’s board in 2005 over a dispute concerning $28 million in stock options Maffei believed was owed him but which Expedia and IAC claimed had expired.

 Maffei had said in earlier testimony last Wednesday that he initially sought to recuse himself from negotiations regarding IAC because there was a possibility he might take legal action in the future against IAC and Diller over the stock-option dispute.

-Diller also disputed claims by Malone and Maffei that the IAC chairman had proposed the split mainly for personal gain.
+Diller also disputed claims by Malone and Maffei in their testimony that the IAC chairman had proposed the split mainly for personal gain.

 Diller said that while he would like to take personal control of IAC, he would never do so at the expense of shareholders.
 He also said over the past two years he has “many, many times” rejected offers to swap assets with Liberty.

-“It wasn't for lack of desire,” Diller said.
+“It wasn’t for lack of desire,” Diller said according to reports of his testimony.
 “They never got to the value that we could take to our board.”